This post may contain affiliate links. Please read our disclosure policy.

 Are gnocchi always made using potatoes?

-While potato gnocchi are the most well-known, there are various gnocchi types that do not contain potatoes.
+While potato gnocchi are the most popular, other varieties exist, such as ricotta gnocchi, which do not contain potatoes.

 Do gnocchi need to have ridges?